-On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% its PI, leaving it with a 22.5% PI in the permits.
-In consideration for Falcon Australia transferring the 7.5% PI, Origin increased the gross cost cap of the work program by A\$150.5 million.
+On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its PI in the Exploration Permits, such that following the transactions, Falcon Australia holds a 22.5% PI.
+In consideration for the farm down Origin agreed to increase the gross cost cap of the work program by A\$150.5 million.
 The previous farm-in arrangement included a Stage 2 gross cost cap of A\$65.3 million and a Stage 3 gross cost cap of A\$48 million, or A\$113.3 million in total.
-Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million
+Under the Agreements, the Stage 2 and Stage 3 gross cost caps will be combined and increased by A\$150.5 million to A\$263.8 million.
+Northern Territory government approval remains outstanding; however, management expects this will be received in due course.
+Costs in excess of cost cap of A\$263.8 million will be funded in proportion to the participating interest of the joint venture parties.